Tronald/CoordinateSharp/README.md

 .NET 4.0 or greater.

 ### Installing
-CoordinateSharp is now available as a nuget packet from [nuget.org](https://www.nuget.org/packages/CoordinateSharp/)
+CoordinateSharp is now available as a nuget package from [nuget.org](https://www.nuget.org/packages/CoordinateSharp/)

 # Usage Instructions